 We only registered for one wine glass style — a balloon-style crystal glass from Lenox.
 I modeled my pick after the glasses my parents had when I was growing up.
 Those glasses were made of Austrian crystal, and I loved the bubble bowl shape and the thin, delicate stem.
 Lenox had a style close to what I remembered, and so that’s what we registered for.
 I know they’re not the “correct” style for every type of wine, but man, if I don’t still love drinking out of them!

 What I’d do differently if I registered today: Honestly?
 Not much.
 I really don’t care if these are the “right” glasses or not.
 I love them, and the only thing I’d change is to register for six more!

 5. Mini food processor

-Up until about a month ago, Cuisinart's 3-cup food processor was the only food processor we had, and it was the very same processor we registered for 10 years ago.
-We worked this little food processor into the ground, and only called it quits after the handle cracked and it wouldn't clasp properly on its base anymore.
+Up until very recently, Cuisinart’s 3-cup food processor was the only food processor we had, and it was the very same processor we registered for.
+We worked this little food processor into the ground, and only called it quits after the handle cracked and it wouldn’t clasp properly on its base anymore.
 Our replacement food processor has a much, much larger 16-cup capacity, but we still miss this guy.
 He was with us for a long time.

-What I'd do differently if I registered now: While it's certainly nice to have a larger food processor now for some cooking jobs, the mini food processor really proved its worth for the time we had it.
+What I’d do differently if I registered now: While it’s certainly nice to have a larger food processor now for some cooking jobs, the mini food processor really proved its worth for the time we had it.
 Could you arguably get similar results with an immersion blender, and for less space?
 Probably.
-But I think I'd still register for it again.
+But I think I’d still register for a little guy again.